Jonsume is one of the many names that the Normans

 .
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Jonsume include Johnson, Joneson, Jonson, Joynson and others.

 Early Notables of the Jonsume family (pre 1700)

-Outstanding amongst the family at this time was Benjamin Jonson (1572-1637), an English playwright, poet, actor, and literary critic; Daniel Johnson (1629-1675), an English buccaneer born in Bristol, who sailed against the Spanish during the late 17th century becoming known among the Spanish as "Johnson the Terror"; Sir Nathaniel Johnson (1644-1713)...
-Another 78 words (6 lines of text) are included under the topic Early Jonsume Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Benjamin Jonson (1572-1637), an English playwright, poet, actor, and literary critic; Daniel Johnson (1629-1675), an English buccaneer born in Bristol, who sailed against the Spanish during the late 17th century becoming known among the Spanish as "Johnson the Terror"; Sir Nathaniel Johnson (1644-1713), an English soldier and a Member of Parliament for Newcastle-upon-Tyne (1680-1689); Sir Henry Johnson...
+Another 64 words (5 lines of text) are included under the topic Early Jonsume Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jonsume family to Ireland

 Some of the Jonsume family moved to Ireland